Pauwul/RockPaperScrissors/README.md

 ## To do list

 - [x] Basic game functionality
-- [ ] Prettier UI than a console interface
+- [x] Prettier UI than a console interface
+- [ ] Use a react library or somethin to make it even prettier
 - [ ] Buttons and options to rise up when hovered over, with a nice shadow
 ## Nice to have
 - [ ] A splashscreen animation/ Start Button